urgdog/urg.systems/thonks/iptables.md

 - `iptables -L PREROUTING -t raw -n -v --line-numbers`
 - `iptables -L PREROUTING -t nat -n -v --line-numbers`

+You'll probably just see a couple rules here, like a DOCKER chain and maybe nothing matching your traffic yet.
+That's fine.
+This chain only catches traffic that needs NAT handling at this point (e.g. published ports or DNAT).
+Most flows won’t match here unless you’ve exposed something.

 Presuming you have `DOCKER`, you'll have a `DOCKER` chain:
 - `iptables -t nat -L DOCKER -n -v --line-numbers`

 and then `INPUT` if you're local (ie, not needing to route):
 - `iptables -L INPUT -v -n --line-numbers`

+You’ll see the packet counters tick up here if your host is the final destination.
+But if you're routing (e.g. from container ➝ internet), this chain won’t get hit.
+Handy way to prove "am I being addressed directly?"

 Then `POSTROUTING`:
 - `iptables -t nat -L POSTROUTING -v -n --line-numbers`